cfengine/documentation/resources/faq/enterprise.markdown

 tags: [getting started, installation, faq]
 ---

-Frequently asked questions on the Enterprise reporting database
+Frequently asked questions on the Enterprise reporting database.

 ## Can I use an existing PostgreSQL installation?